DataDog/hiring-engineers/answers.md

 3. Take a snapshot of your test.support.random graph and draw a box around a section that shows it going above 0.90.
 Make sure this snapshot is sent to your email by using the @notification

 Fun fact for newbies: Snapshot Notification are sent via TimeBoard *NOT* Screenboard.
-Maybe that will change in the future?
+Maybe this functionality will change in the future?

 <p align="left"><img width=65% src="https://github.com/bradweinstein/hiring-engineers/blob/master/screenshots/datadogevent.png"></p>
 <p align="left"><img width=65% src="https://github.com/bradweinstein/hiring-engineers/blob/master/screenshots/emailnotification.png"></p>